STEAMDANCE uses a dance-education approach to learning about STEAM subjects; science, technology, engineering, arts and maths.

 Students are inspired to wonder how you might use movement as a fraction, choreography to create patterns or what the angle of an arabesque is or how you might balance weight when you lift a partner.

-Included in the program is a performance of Wilaygu Ngayinybula // Possum's two minds or Romeo & Juliet.
-These less than 30-minute performances have been created specially for school students and designed for students of all levels of ability and experience.
+Included in the program is a performance of The story of Pomi and Gobba or Romeo & Juliet.
+These less than 30-minute performances have been created especially for school students and designed for students of all levels of ability and experience.
 Students who attend the workshops are invited to enjoy the performance, and if your venue is large enough, other year levels are also welcome to attend.

 We are seeking expressions of interest from schools and community groups in these locations:

 - SA (Whyalla, Port Augusta)

 - NT (Alice Springs, Darwin, Katherine)